xmrig/xmrig/README.md

 ## Additional features of xmrigCC
 * Command and control server
 * CC Dashboard with:
-    * statistics
+    * statistics of all connected miners
-    * remote control (start/stop/restart/shutdown) miner
+    * remote control miners (start/stop/restart/shutdown)
-    * remote configuration changes of miner
+    * remote configuration changes of miners
-* Added daemon to restart miner
+* Daemon around the miner to restart and apply config changes

-\+ All features of the latest xmrig
+* AND all features of the latest xmrig

 ## Features of xmrig
 * High performance.